 3. There are ways to file your taxes if you are currently incarcerated

-5. Free tax assistance is available
+5. Free tax help is available

-For free virtual tax filing services, Code for America, in partnership with VITA, has created a full virtual intake process for free tax assistance.
-Visit Get Your Refund to connect with an IRS-certified volunteer who will help you prepare, review, and file your taxes.
-Code for America’s Get Your Refund service is free for those who earn less than about $66,000.
+For free virtual tax filing services, Code for America has teamed up with VITA to create a full virtual intake process for free tax help.
+Visit GetYourRefund to connect with an IRS-certified volunteer.
+They will help you prepare, review, and file your taxes.
+Code for America’s GetYourRefund service is free for those who earn less than about $66,000.